lukbek/supla-pushover/README.md

 This software for one supports only all kind of sensors and relays.
 It is not supporting electricity meters for now.
 But I will add them in near future.

+Some sensors are connected to the other device or having more than one value in.
+In order to use them you need use `field index` in `%channel_I_N%` template.

+Sensors witch are connected to the device (for example gate_sensor is connected to gate device) are sending their values with main device so you can get the value by index.

+Suppose you have gate device with id 32 and connected to it opening_sensor 33 and opening_sensor 34 (as full part open sensor)

+If you want get sensor values you can write condition like:
+* `%channel_0_32%` or `%channel_32%` gets relay value of gate device
+* `%channel_1_32%` gets value of first connected sensor
+* `%channel_2_32%` gets value of second connected sensor

 Humidity and temperature sensors has two values (temp and humidity).
-In order to use them you need use `field index` in `%channel_I_N%` template.
 Temperature value is on 0 index, humidity is 1 so if you want to use humidity condition you need to define like `%channel_1_12` where `12` is an channel id and `1` is an humidity value field index (0 - temp, 1 - humidity).

+* `%channel_12%` or `%channel_0_12%` gets temp value
+* `%channel_1_12` gets humidity value

 # Support